The jobstats

 The last step in setting up the Jobstats platform is installing the jobstats

 command.
 This command generates the job efficiency report.
-For completed jobs, the data is available in the Slurm database.
+For completed jobs, the data is available in the Slurm (or MariaDB) database.
 For actively running jobs, the Prometheus database must be queried to obtain the data needed to generate the report.

 Installation